Community Mental Health Teams (CMHT): Transformation in Practice

 Best practice CMHT approaches

-Book your place at this must-attend conference, designed specifically for NHS professionals who are keen to learn how other services are delivering meaningful Community Mental Health Team (CMHT) transformation.
-Join your peers from across the system to explore how to:
+This conference was designed specifically for NHS professionals who are keen to learn how other services are delivering meaningful Community Mental Health Team (CMHT) transformation.
+Attendees joined peers from across the system to explore how to:

 SBK Healthcare would like to thank SilverCloud for sponsoring this unique forum.